ucsf-web-services/ucsf_pattern_library/source/_patterns/01-atoms/text/inline-elements.md

+---
 # Inline Elements
 ---
-state: inprogress

 ---
+state: complete
+---

 ### Description
-The description of the atomic element will go here.
+These are examples of inline elements

 ### Usage
 Information regarding how is the atomic element used goes here.

 ### Accessibility Considerations
-Information about to make this atomic element accessible.
+Generally, inline elements may contain only data and other inline elements.
+An inline element occupies only the space bounded by the tags that define the inline element.
+There are no specific requirements for accessibility.
+Please ensure accessibility by testing the whole page, including this element, in context.

 ### SEO Considerations
-SEO information will go here.
+This section is left intentionally blank and is for future consideration.

 ### Technical Considerations
-Generally, inline elements may contain only data and other inline elements.
-An inline element occupies only the space bounded by the tags that define the inline element.

-About inline element markup: https://www.w3schools.com/html/html_formatting.asp
+Anything special technical-wise will be shared here.